Be Kind

 3. Seek to understand

 To truly understand another person takes a lifetime.
-Just observing one or two actions on their part is certainly not enough for us to understand what drove them to do it – their fears, their ambitions, their insecurities.
+Just observing one or two actions on their part is certainly not enough for us to understand what drove them to do it.
+Yet we often judge isolated incidents, and hence easily misunderstand others.

-We can understand better not by making statements about other people, but by asking questions about them.
-Instead of saying “She’s not a very good mother if she yells at her kids”, we could ask “How many weeks has this woman gone without sufficient sleep?”
-Or instead of “There he goes, thinking only about himself again”, we could ask “What is he so deeply concerned about right now?”
+We can understand better not by judging people, but by asking questions.
+Instead of thinking “She’s not a very good mother if she yells at her kids”, ask “How many weeks has this woman gone without sufficient sleep?”
+Instead of “There he goes, being selfish again”, we ask “Why is he so pre-occupied about this?”

-It’s unlikely that we can know the answer without asking the other person outright, but the attitude we adopt by asking is to admit that there is a lot about the other person that we don’t know.
+We may never know the answers, but we can admit that there is a lot about the other person that we don’t know.
 By coming up with a few alternative answers to our own questions, we’ll start to realise that there are many reasons why a person behaves in a certain way.
-This is the beginning of wisdom.

 4. Encourage others